Piano Concerto No. 26 (Mozart)

 The Piano Concerto No. 26 in D major, K. 537, was written by Wolfgang Amadeus Mozart and completed on 24 February 1788.
 It is generally known as the Coronation Concerto.

 The concerto is scored for solo piano, one flute, 2 oboes, 2 bassoons, 2 horns, 2 trumpets, timpani (in D, A), and strings.

+The autograph manuscript of the concerto is preserved in the Morgan Library & Museum.

 Origin of the nickname "Coronation"

 The traditional name associated with this work is not Mozart's own, nor was the work written on the occasion for which posterity has named it.
 Mozart remarked in a letter to his wife in April 1789 that he had just performed this concerto at court.
 (While this performance on 14 April has often been assumed to have been the work's premiere, H. C. Robbins Landon considers this "exceedingly unlikely".)
-But the nickname "Coronation" was derived from his playing of the work at the time of the coronation of Leopold II as Holy Roman Emperor in October 1790 in Frankfurt am Main.
+But the nickname "Coronation" was derived from his playing of the work at the time of the coronation of Leopold II as Holy Roman Emperor in October 1790 in Frankfurt.
 At the same concert, Mozart also played the Piano Concerto No. 19, K. 459.

 Alan Tyson in his introduction to Dover Publications' facsimile of the autograph score (which today is in the Morgan Library & Museum in New York) comments that "Although K. 459 has at times been called a 'Coronation' concerto, this title has nearly always been applied to K. 537".